-Mendocino County BHRS uses simple language in the translation of documents, so that it meets the appropriate reading level expectation.
+Mendocino County Behavioral Health and Recovery Services use simple language in the translation of documents, so that it meets the appropriate reading level goal.
 Mendocino County has several bilingual staff review all translated documents to verify the language used meets the reading level.
-Should a concern be expressed by a provider or consumer in regards to the language used, the document will be re-evaluated and, if necessary, re-translated.
+Should a concern be expressed by a provider or consumer in regards to the language used, the document will be re-evaluated and re-translated, if necessary.